AVidhanR/MobileAppDevelopment/15_login_with_disable/README.md

 That's it now save the both files and run the app!

+> [!NOTE]
-> **Note**: make sure to check the package name in java file `package com.example.loginwithdisable;` if you got another name other than `loginwithdisable` make sure to replace the first line of the code with yours.
+> Make sure to check the package name in the java file `package com.example.loginwithdisable;` if you got another name other than `loginwithdisable` make sure to replace the first line of the code with yours.

 <!-- ![LOGIN MODULE WITH DISABLE](https://github.com/AVidhanR/MobileAppDevelopment/assets/116101537/029e1db7-a8e4-4fef-ae22-b20b2226eca6) -->